 My Skin Is Itching After Swimming in the Ocean

 Swimming in the ocean can leave you invigorated and refreshed, but it also can leave you with itchy skin.
-A number of parasites and even certain types of seaweed can be lurking about, waiting to bite, sting, infest or otherwise infect you.
-The only surefire prevention is avoiding the ocean altogether, although it can help to be aware of what you may encounter.
+A number of parasites and certain types of seaweed can be lurking about, waiting to bite, sting, infest or otherwise disrupt your day at the beach.
+Most causes of itching related to a dip in the ocean can be treated at home.

 Swimmer's Itch

-Swimmer's itch is an allergic reaction to microscopic parasites that can burrow into your skin.
+Swimmer’s itch is an allergic reaction to microscopic parasites that can burrow into your skin.
 The parasites initially come from infected birds and other animals that pass the parasite eggs through their feces.
-If the eggs hatch near water, the larvae swim through the water searching for a particular type of snail which the larvae infect as they further develop into a type of larvae called cercariae.
-Cercariae leave the snails in search of their preferred animal hosts and will attempt to infect humans if they run across them.
-The parasites do not live long in a human, but their brief stay can come with itchy skin, a burning or tingling feeling and small red pimples and blisters.
+When the eggs hatch, the larvae swim through the water searching for a particular type of snail that the larvae infect as they further develop into a type of larvae called cercariae.
+Cercariae leave the snails in search of their preferred animal hosts and will attempt to infect humans if they run across them in the water.
+Areas not covered by your swimsuit are most commonly affected.
+The cercariae do not live long in humans, but their brief stay provokes itchy skin, a burning or tingling feeling, and small red pimples or blisters.

 Sea Bather's Eruption

-Sea bather's eruption results in a rash, but this one hits areas that were covered by your bathing suit.
+Sea bather’s eruption results in a rash, but this one typically hits areas covered by your bathing suit.
 Larval forms of thimble jellyfish and other particular anemones are to blame.
-The rash results as an allergic reaction to the poison that comes from the larvae's stinging cells.
-The larvae can become trapped beneath your suit and the stinging mechanism triggered by outside pressure, such as your suit pressing against your body while swimming or when you get out of the ocean and the water inside the suit drains out.
-The rash, which often starts as a tingling feeling, can be accompanied by fatigue and fever.
+The rash results from an allergic reaction to the poison that comes from the larvae’s stinging cells.
+The larvae can become trapped beneath your suit and the stinging mechanism triggered by outside pressure, such as your suit pressing against your body while swimming.
+The rash -- which often starts with a tingling sensation that transitions to itchiness -- can be accompanied by fatigue and fever.

 Remedies

-Over-the-counter anti-itch creams and cool compresses or ice packs can help stop the itching and pain for any itchy skin conditions.
-Swimmer's itch treatment can also include corticosteroid cream, bathing in colloidal oatmeal, baking soda or Epsom salts.
-For sea bather's eruption, dabbing your skin with diluted rubbing alcohol or vinegar helps neutralize toxins left behind.
+For sea bather’s eruption, dab your skin with diluted rubbing alcohol or vinegar to help neutralize toxins left behind.
 Immediately removing your suit and showering is a must, as is washing your suit in a diluted vinegar or alcohol mixture and rinsing well.
-Calamine lotion and ibuprofen can also be helpful to soothe skin, reduce swelling and pain from itchy skin conditions.
-If nothing helps or your condition gets worse, your doctor can suggest other remedies.
+Calamine lotion and an over-the-counter antiinflammatory medication can also be helpful to reduce swelling and pain from itchy skin conditions.